-Foundation year students complete the Sustainability Challenge in year one of their undergraduate degree.
+Foundation year students should complete the Sustainability Challenge in year one of their undergraduate degree.

 Direct entry students must complete the Sustainability Challenge in the first year that they are in Manchester, which could be year two or three of their undergraduate degree.

 The Social Justice Challenge is an interactive online activity on Blackboard.
-It gives you an introduction to what social justice is and explores a variety of themes through a social justice lens including race, migration, higher education, mental health and energy.
+It gives you an introduction to what social justice is and allows you to learn about a variety of themes including race, migration, higher education, homelessness, mental health and energy.
 It take around an hour to complete.